 User means any member of the University community utilising QUT's ICT resources, services and/or facilities.

 Refer to Appendix 3 Schedule of Authorities and Delegations (VC038).

 MOPP B/8.5 Disciplinary action for misconduct and serious misconduct - senior staff

 MOPP E/2.1 QUT Student Code of Conduct

 MOPP E/8.1 Management of student misconduct

-MOPP F/1.1 Provision and use of information resources and services
+MOPP F/1.1 Provision, acquisition and use of information and communications technology resources

 MOPP F/1.5 Email policy